mysql/mysql-utilities/doc/man/mut.rst

 .. option:: --sorted

-   Execute tests sorted by suite.testname (default = True).
+   Execute tests sorted by suite_name.test_name.
+The default is ``True``.

 .. option:: --start-port=<port>

-   The starting port for spawned servers.
+   The first port to use for spawned servers.
+If you run the entire test suite, you may see up to 12 new instances created.
+The default is to use ports 3310 to 3321.

 .. option:: --start-test=<prefix>